 - Log into your cPanel account

-It’s possible for you to stop image hotlinking using the PDA Gold plugin too.
-Not only it helps restrict direct access to the protected files but the plugin also prevents image hotlinking without your permission.
+It’s possible for you to stop image hotlinking using the Prevent Direct Access plugin too.
+Not only does the plugin help restrict the direct access to the protected files, but the plugin also prevents image hotlinking without your permission.

-WordPress bases on folder permission setting to define your file visibility.
-When someone accidentally changes the permission, you’re not able to view the images in the media library.
-You have to reset the file permission by:
+WordPress relies on folder permission settings to define your file visibility.
+When someone accidentally changes the permissions, you may not be able to view the images in the Media Library.
+You can reset the file permissions by:

-- Go to /wp-content/ directory and open the uploads directory
+- Going to /wp-content/ directory and open the uploads directory

-- Check the file permission in the Permissions and Owner/Group column.
+- Checking the file permission in the Permissions and Owner/Group column.
 It should be 0644 and 505 503.

-- Right-click the file and adjust this number if you see it’s not correct
+- Right-clicking the file and adjust this number if you see that it’s not correct